yodrew/darkroomretreat/manuscript/notes.md

 You needn't read the whole book just to get the idea.
 I present it in layers: immediately in brief, then again at length, in detail, in different aspects.

-The book is best read cover to cover.
+The book is best read cover to cover, starting with the blurb.
 Each section builds upon the last.
-Every word contributes to understanding, both before and after numbered chapters.
-Start with the blurb.
-Read the appendices.
-Except the instruction lists in the air, darkness, and water chapters can wait till you use them.
+Every word contributes to understanding, including those before and after numbered chapters.

 Get the ebook at
 [____leanpub.com/darkroomretreat____](http://leanpub.com/darkroomretreat) or